-Visit 2019 Novel Coronavirus for more information from the University.
+Visit the MSU Novel Coronavirus website for more information from the University.

 Residence Education and Housing Services

 Our Residence Education and Housing Services (REHS) Facilities team has increased the frequency of cleaning and disinfection throughout public areas of its buildings.
-This includes the use of disinfecting cleaning products on high-touch surfaces such as door handles and elevator buttons throughout the day, as well as increased touch-up cleaning and disinfection in public bathrooms.
-Additionally, teams are increasing the frequency of disinfecting tables, chairs and high-touch surfaces in our dining facilities with Tersano O3 sanitizer, a water-based, antiviral cleaning solution.
+This includes the use of both stabilized aqueous ozone (SAO) cleaning and sanitizing solution and a quaternary based cleaning and disinfectant solution.
+The disinfectant cleaning products are also used on high-touch surfaces such as door handles and elevator buttons throughout the day, as well as increased touch-up cleaning and disinfection in public bathrooms.
+Additionally, teams are increasing the frequency of disinfecting tables, chairs and high-touch surfaces in our dining facilities utilizing a peroxide-based antiviral disinfection and cleaning solution.
 This happens before breakfast and between lunch and dinner.
 This additional sanitation measure will continue indefinitely.
-Community bathroom cleaning continues at cold/flu season levels.
+Community bathroom frequency of cleaning and disinfection continues at cold/flu season levels.
 More

 Culinary Services is taking precautions to ensure guests are safe while they dine on campus.
 We continue to assess the needs of our Spartan community and adjust operations to ensure that quality service is provided at all open locations.
 Please refer to the Eat at State website for the most up-to-date information.
 We will continue to do our best to react swiftly and be prompt and transparent in our communication with you.

-See their full update and contact information at https://www.cata.org/Rider-Information/Alert/1294.
+CATA service is now following a modified summer operations schedule.
+See their latest updates and contact information at https://www.cata.org/Rider-Information/Alert/1294.

 Packages and Mail

-Unfortunately, Service Centers will not be able to forward packages to students who have left.
+Unfortunately, Service Centers may not be able to forward packages to students who have left, depending on what the package carriers allow.
 We greatly apologize for this inconvenience.
 Packages can be picked up or returned to sender.

-If you are expecting a package, contact the carrier or sender to see if the package can be rerouted to your current address as the Service Centers will only “Return to Sender.”
-Otherwise, packages will be kept at the Service Center in your hall and you can pick them up upon your return.
+If you are expecting a package, contact the carrier or sender to see if the package can be rerouted to your current address.

 Steps you can take: